Azure-Samples/azure-edge-extensions-lnm-mq-isa95/README.md

 - Deploy non-TLS MQTT Broker Listener
 - Expose the MQTT service port locally

-- Publish message to the `enterprise/feedback` topic
+#### Message duplication from Kafka Broker to L3

-Then, in the L3 `mqttui` tool, you will see the message coming from L4 to the topic `incoming-feedback`.
+When a message is inserted into the `feedback` topic in the Kafka Broker, the Kafka Connector replicates it to the L4 MQTT broker.
+The MQTT Bridge detects the message in L4 and duplicates it to the `enterprise/feedback` topic in L3.
+Finally, the message appears in the L3 `mqttui` tool under the `incoming-feedback` topic.

 ## Additional links